mixitconf/cesar/common/README.md

 To avoid to launch all the Gradle phases go in the directory ~/Workspace/cesar and to manage your database used these commands

-Yo migrate your schema
+To migrate your schema

 ```
 ../gradlew flywayMigrate
 ```

-If you want have more informations on your database version launch
+If you want to have more informations on your database version launch

 ```
 ../gradlew flywayInfo